QUB-ASL/bzzz/SET_UP.md

 We recomend using Raspberry Pi OS (32-bit) bookworm as it the most recent version we have tested on.

 When switching on the Raspberry Pi for the first time there will be a short setup stage.
+For QUB students use the same password used for the other Raspberry Pi
-For QUB students ask a member of the team what to set the password, for continuity across all our devices.
+(if unsure ask a team member), for continuity across all our devices.

 ## Raspberry Pi Configuration
 To be able to access some of the GPIO pins properly the Pi must be configured.

 First of all, if you haven't already connect the Raspberry pi to the internet.

 For QUB students see the image below.
+(This could take a few attempts)

 <img width="400" src="design/images/WiFi_screenshot.png">